gSchool/quick-check-20170112/README.md

 }
 ```

-### Reverse an array in place.
+### Write a function that reverses an array in place.
 In your solution, use the swap function that you wrote above

 e.g.
 ```js